Welton, East Riding of Yorkshire: Welton village and dale

 The village's population increased from 449 in 1801 to 672 in 1832, in 1861 it was 688.
 By the 1855 the village was well established; in addition to modest dwellings there were substantial houses and halls within and on the village's periphery: Welton Grange (about 1741), Welton Hall (about 1770), Welton House (rebuilt 1769/9), Spring Hill (later Welton Manor, built 1820), Welton Hill (1830) Welton Garth (1830s), and the vicarage of the church of St Helen's.
 The mill (High Mill) and pond at the northern outskirts of the village at the bottom of Melton Dale were also established.
-In addition to the parish church several non-conformist missions had been established by the 1850s including meeting places for Wesleyan, Unitarian, Primitive and Independents, both Weslyans and Primitives had chapels built in 1815 and 1869 respectively.
+In addition to the parish church several non-conformist missions had been established by the 1850s including meeting places for Wesleyan Methodists, Unitarians, Primitive Methodists and Independents, both Wesleyans and Primitives had chapels built in 1815 and 1869 respectively.

 Welton House was demolished in 1952, St Anne's Community Special School was established on part of the site in 1974.

 Welton was made a conservation area in 1974, several village buildings built during the 18th and 19th century are grade II listed, as are the larger houses of Welton Hill, Welton Lodge, Welton Grange, Welton Manor, and Welton Hill.
 The Green Dragon, Welton Mill, St Helen's church and the memorial fountain on the village green are also listed.